Everyone has a role in shading our streams!

-In 2016, we enrolled our last 5 miles of streamside property, completing our goal of 30 miles!
+In 2018, we planted our last 5 miles of streamside property, completing our goal of 30 miles!

 Even though we have completed our 30 mile goal, we are still able to offer resources and support to landowners.
 If you live on, or know of a streamside area overrun with invasive weeds and/or lacking shade, we want to hear from you!
 Please contact Suzi Cloutier at email@example.com or at 503-303-4372, 105.

 Community members can also learn more about the restoration process by touring a project site or attending a volunteer work party or educational event.